Higher multiplier ideals: Twisted -modules and twisted Hodge modules

-In this section, we give a brief summary of the theory of twisted $\sD$-modules by Beilinson and Bernstein \cite{BB93}, both from a local and global point of view.
-We then introduce \emph{twisted Hodge modules}, by generalizing the theory of polarizable complex Hodge modules developed by Sabbah and the first author \cite{SSMHMproject} to the setting of twisted $\sD$-modules.
-We show that twisted Hodge modules appear naturally as nearby and vanishing cycles with respect to divisors.
-In \S \ref{sec: vanishing theorems for twisted Hodge modules}, we prove a general vanishing theorem for twisted Hodge modules, extending Saito's vanishing theorem for Hodge modules.
-These global results are crucial for the properties of higher multiplier ideals in later chapters.
+In this section, we review the theory of twisted $\sD$-modules and introduce \emph{twisted Hodge modules}, generalizing the theory of polarizable complex Hodge modules developed by Sabbah and the first author \cite{SSMHMproject} to the setting of twisted $\sD$-modules.